Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Special Tip #2

-Did you know that Nara offers free private tours held by graduates of the Nara YMCA Guide Course?
+Did you know that Nara offers free private tours held by Nara YMCA Guide Course graduates?
 That’s right.
 It’s a win/win for both visitors and guides alike: you get to hang out with a local eager to show you their city, and the guides get to practice their newly learned skills.
 The initiative started in 1970 when the World Expo was held in Osaka, and it’s still going strong.

-If that’s something you’d like to do, contact them at least 3 days prior to your visit.
-While there are recommended routes, the guides do tailor a tour based on your requirements, so just ask.
+If you’d like to do that, contact them at least three days before your visit.
+While there are recommended routes, the guides can tailor a tour based on your requirements, so just ask.

 kasuga taisha in nara by jennie ryken